biralavor/42_minitalk/README.md

-# 42_minitalk
+# 42_minitalk - Work in Progress @42sp.org.br
-WIP - IPC (inter-process communication) between 'server' and 'client' TCP (Transmission Control Protocol) process project at 42school.
+This type of project is a IPC (inter-process communication) between 'server' and 'client' TCP (Transmission Control Protocol) process, using UNIX signals (SIGUSR1 and SIGUSR2).

-This is a message-passing system, which has at least two operations and one method type:
+It's a message-passing system, which has at least two operations and one method type:
 - (operation of) send a message (with fixed ou variable length size)
 - (operation of) receive a message
 - (methods of) a communication link: